Table Of Contents

 Most of us aren’t alert or critical of our blog posts in the initial days as our primary goal is to set up and post articles as many as possible.

 The excitement of launching a blog is too high that we often ignore proofreading the blog posts and publish it right after writing the article.

 Updating old blog posts can also help you proofread and check on as well as correct any grammatical or spelling errors.
 You will also find your writing style in the initial days to be very mediocre.

 However, this time, though, you can rewrite the posts with better formatting to enhance readability, and yes it would offer a great experience for your readers.

 #3.
 Removes Dead Links

-If you are someone who likes to cite references from other blogs or resources on your blog articles, then updating old blog posts can come handy to you.
+If you are someone who likes to cite references from other blogs or resources on your blog articles, then updating old blog posts can come in handy to you.

 For a blog post published a couple of years ago may have dead links or resources that are either outdated or don’t exist anymore.